Kett's Rebellion: Uprising at Wymondham

-Mousehold camp
+Bowthorpe, Eaton, and Drayton

 Kett and his followers camped for the night of 9 July at Bowthorpe, just west of Norwich.
-Here they were approached by the sheriff of Norfolk and Suffolk, Sir Edmund Wyndham, who ordered them to disperse.
-The response was negative, and the sheriff retreated to Norwich.
+Here they were approached by a local official, either Nicholas L'Estrange, Sheriff of Norfolk and Suffolk, or former sheriff Sir Edmund Wyndham, who ordered them to disperse.
+The response was negative, and the official retreated to Norwich.
 Next the rebels were visited by the Mayor of Norwich, Thomas Codd, who met a similar response.
 The following night the rebels camped at nearby Eaton Wood and then, having been refused permission to march through Norwich to reach Mousehold Heath north-east of the city, crossed the River Wensum at Hellesdon and spent the night at Drayton.

+Rebel base on Mousehold Heath

 On Friday 12 July, the rebels reached Mousehold, where they had a vantage point overlooking Norwich, and set up the camp that was their base for the next six and a half weeks.
 The camp was the largest of several rebel camps that had appeared in East Anglia that summer.
 The rebels were known at the time as the "camp men" and the rebellion as the "camping tyme" or "commotion tyme".

 Kett set up his headquarters in St Michael's Chapel, the ruins of which have since been known as Kett's Castle.
 Mount Surrey, a house built by the Earl of Surrey on the site of the despoiled St Leonard's Priory, had lain empty since the Earl's execution in 1547 and was used to hold Kett's prisoners.
 Kett's council, which consisted of representatives from the Hundreds of Norfolk and one representative from Suffolk met under the Oak of Reformation to administer the camp, issuing warrants to obtain provisions and arms and arrest members of the gentry.
 The camp was joined by workers and artisans from Norwich, and by people from the surrounding towns and villages, until it was larger than Norwich, at that time the second-largest city in England with a population of about 12,000.
 The city authorities, having sent messengers to London, remained in negotiation with the rebels and Mayor Thomas Codd, former Mayor Thomas Aldrich, and preacher Robert Watson accepted the rebels' invitation to take part in their council.